On the Frobenius fields of abelian varieties over number fields: Introduction

-We now state the quantitative version.
+In view of Theorem~\ref{thmA} it is natural to seek to estimate the size of subsets of $S_{A,M}$ with bounded norm.
+To state the result, we introduce some notation.
 Let $\G$ be the Mumford--Tate group associated to $A$.
-Let $\G^\mathrm{ss}$ be its semisimple quotient, with dimension $d$.
-Let $r=\rank\G^\mathrm{ss}$ denote its absolute rank, namely the dimension of a maximal torus of $\G^\mathrm{ss}$.
+Let $\G^\mathrm{ss}$ be its semisimple quotient.
+Let

+denote the dimension and (absolute) rank of $\G^\mathrm{ss}$ respectively.
+With these notations, our quantitative result is as follows.

 \begin{thm} Let $A$ be an absolutely simple non-CM abelian variety defined over a number field $K$.
-Assume that the monodromy groups associated to $A$ over $K$ are connected (cf.~Hypothesis~\ref{hyp:mc}), and the generalized Riemann hypothesis (GRH) for all Hecke $L$-functions holds.
+Suppose that the monodromy groups associated to $A$ over $K$ are connected (cf.~Hypothesis~\ref{hyp:mc}), and that the generalized Riemann hypothesis (GRH) holds for $L$-functions as in Remark~\ref{rmk:GRH}.
+Then for any $\varepsilon>0$, there exists a constant $c$ depending on $(A,K,\varepsilon)$ such that for any number field $M$ and $X\in \R_{>0}$, we have